pdroll/ESPN-Fantasy-Football-Scraper/readme.md

 ## fetch.js
 This is the script that scrapes the ESPN pages and saves the data.
 It also will save a screenshot of every page scraped, for reference.
 See the `screenshots` directory in the project root.

-The script uses [webdriver.io](http://webdriver.io/) (for now), a [Selenium](http://www.seleniumhq.org/) wrapper, and thus Selenium server needs to be running before this script can run.
-See [Selenium-Standalone](https://www.npmjs.com/package/selenium-standalone) for a simple solution to this.

 Since the data is saved into a MongoDB, a `mongod` process needs to be running as well.
 You can optionaly specify a URL and Port to connect to a remote MongoDB instance.

-Once a Selenium and MongoDB servers are ready to go, run this script like:
+Once the MongoDB server is ready to go, run this script like:

 ```
 $ node fetch.js --league NAME_OF_LEAGUE --week 1